-The israeli Prime Minister Mr Menachem Begin has failed by a narrow margin to secure support for tighter abortion laws in line with his undertaking to a minority party in the Knesset.
+Background: The israeli Prime Minister Mr Menachem Begin has failed by a narrow margin to secure support for tighter abortion laws in line with his undertaking to a minority party in the Knesset.
 The small, orthodox Agudat Ysrael Party, which has four seats in the 120 member Knesset, agreed to support Mr Begin's recent cabinet reshuffle only if the tighter abortion law was passed.

 SYNOPSIS: The failure to fulfil the Agudat Ysrael Party's conditions raised a question over the future of Mr Begin's government.
 The proposals to tighten the abortion law ran into stiff opposition, some of it from Mr Begin's own party coalition partners.

 The proposals being debated was to repeal a clause in the Israeli abortion law allowing pregnancies to be terminated for social and economic reasons where a woman already has more children than she can menage.
 Without the support of the Agudat Ysrael and their allies, Mr Begin would control the bare minimum of 61 seats out of 120.
 It was at times a heated debate, with the Knesset full and the tension high as many members considered that the fate of the government was to stake.